|

 Diana Hacker's Chicago Style Guide. |

-For a quick look up on how to cite a particular source, look
+For assistance on how to cite resources correctly using a

 |